freakout42/formax/docs/OperatorGuide.md

  - Operational excellence

-    Central easy to manage logging for every session and every sql command is build into the runtime.
+    Central easy to manage logging for every session including every sql command is build into the runtime.
 Updates are a simple copy of the runtime binary (1 (one!)
 250kb file).
     New forms are also simple copies of the .frm files.
 This